joemoose/psiops/docs/playing.md

 !!! note "Notes"

 	- If an action roll has both advantage and disadvantage, they cancel each other out, so roll 2D6 + Attribute as normal.
-	- Multiple advantages do not stack.
+	- Multiple advantages don't stack.
 The maximum number of dice in any action roll is 3D6.
 	- Nonetheless, an action roll with multiple advantages may not be considered risky and may therefore succeed automatically.
 	- Conversely, multiple disadvantages may make success impossible.

 ### Advanced Specializations

 Your *advanced specializations* increase your chances of success on related risky actions.
 When an advanced specialization applies to an action you’re attempting, add **+1** to the *action roll*.
 In other words, roll **2D6 + Attribute + 1**.

 First, describe how your specialization applies to the action.
 If the GM agrees, the bonus applies.